BartSte/snapshot/README.md

         can also be linked statically.
   - [x] Publish the directory tree as an archive as a release.
 Other more sophisticated release methods can be used later.
+  - [ ] Test if it works on x11 and wayland.

 - [ ] Cross compile for raspberry pi